admin-shell-io/aas-specs/README.md

-# This is a Draft of the aas-specs V3.0 RC02
+# This is the repository of definition of the Asset Administration Shell V3.0 RC02

 [![Check](
 https://github.com/admin-shell-io/aas-specs/workflows/Check/badge.svg